thiblahute/meson-website/Quick-guide.md

     ninja test
     DESTDIR=/path/to/staging/root ninja install

-The command line switch <tt>--buildtype=plain</tt> tells Meson not to add its own flags to the command line.
+The command line switch `--buildtype=plain` tells Meson not to add its own flags to the command line.
 This gives the packager total control on used flags.

 This is very similar to other build systems.
-The only difference is that the <tt>DESTDIR</tt> variable is passed as an environment variable rather than as an argument to <tt>ninja install</tt>.
+The only difference is that the `DESTDIR` variable is passed as an environment variable rather than as an argument to `ninja install`.

 As distro builds happen always from scratch, we recommend you to enable [unity builds](Unity builds) whenever possible on your packages because they are faster and produce better code.